SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   ![queue-creation-default-settings.png](img/commons/queue-creation/queue-creation-default-settings.png)

 > aside negative Does the **Access Type** parameter ring any bells and how it influences the consumption of events
-> from the queue, benefits, limitations, alternative solutions ? \
+> from the queue, benefits, limitations, alternative solutions? \
-> Feel free to discuss with your fellow participants and
-> the Solace presenters on this differentiating Solace feature.
+> Feel free to discuss with your fellow participants and the Solace presenters on this differentiating Solace feature.

 * Once the queue is created, go into the newly created queue and click on the **Subscriptions** button on the top :
   ![new-created-queue.png](img/commons/queue-creation/new-created-queue.png)